-The bill would increase the amounts paid to veterans for disability compensation and to their survivors for dependency and indemnity compensation by the same cost-of-living adjustment (COLA) payable to Social Security recipients.
-The increase would take effect on December 1, 2000, and the results of the adjustment would be rounded to the next lower dollar.
+S. 1131 would increase the amounts paid to veterans for disability compensation and to their survivors for dependency and indemnity compensation by the same cost-of-living adjustment (COLA) payable to Social Security recipients.
+The increase would take effect on December 1, 2003, and the results of the adjustment would be rounded to the next lower dollar.

-The COLA that would be authorized by this bill is assumed in the budget resolution baseline, pursuant to section 257 of the Balanced Budget and Emergency Deficit Control Act, and savings from rounding it down were achieved by the Balanced Budget Act of 1997 (Public Law 105-33).
-As a result, the bill would have no budgetary effect relative to the baseline.
-Relative to current law, CBO estimates that enacting this bill would increase spending for these programs by about \$349 million in 2001 and \$465 million a year thereafter.
-This estimate assumes that the COLA effective on December 1, 2000, would be 2.4 percent.
+The COLA that would be authorized by this bill is assumed in the baseline, pursuant to section 257 of the Balanced Budget and Emergency Deficit Control Act, and savings from rounding it down were achieved by the Balanced Budget Act of 1997 (Public Law 105-33).
+The authority to round down the COLA increase was extended to 2011 by the Veterans Education and Benefits Expansion Act of 2001 (Public Law 107-103)

+Because the COLA is assumed in the baseline, the COLA provision would have no budgetary effect relative to the baseline.
+Relative to current law, CBO estimates that enacting this provision would increase spending for these programs by about \$420 million in 2004.
+(The annualized cost would be about \$560 million in subsequent years.)
+This estimate assumes that the COLA effective on December 1, 2003, would be 2.2 percent.

-This bill contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.
+S. 1131 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.